yukikitayama/reinforcement-learning/note/finite_markov_decision_processes.md

 In practice, optimal policies can be generated only with extreme computational cost.
 It's usually not possible to simply compute an optimal policy by solving the Bellman optimality equation.

-**Tabular case** is the case where the tasks are are small, finite state sets, and it's possible to form the approximations using arrays or tables, and the corresponding methods are called **tabular methods**.
+**Tabular case** is the case where the tasks are small, finite state sets, and it's possible to form the approximations using arrays or tables, and the corresponding methods are called **tabular methods**.

 But in many cases, there are far more states than table entries, so we need to use compact parameterized function